topdefi/exzo-edge/.github/issue_template.md

 - Which commands triggered the issue, if any.
 - Provide us with the content of your genesis file.
 - Provide us with commands that you used to start your validators.
-- Provide us with the peer list of each of your validators by running the following command: `polygon-edge peers list --grpc-address GRPC_ADDRESS`.
+- Provide us with the peer list of each of your validators by running the following command: `exzocoin peers list --grpc-address GRPC_ADDRESS`.
 - Is the chain producing blocks and serving customers atm?

 ## Expected behavior